swe-students-fall2025/3-python-package-team_riptide/README.md

 ## CI / CD

+- code is formatted with **Black** for consistent style
 - pull requests run tests on python 3.11 and 3.12
 - merges to `main` build the package and publish to **PyPI** using twine via GitHub Actions (`pypa/gh-action-pypi-publish`)

 ## configuration